marina601/easy-cocktail-recipes/TESTING.md

 1. As a returning user, I want to make a cocktail and follow the instructions.
    - As a returning user, the user is familiar with the layout of the site and can easily navigate to the recipe page.
    - A returning user can click on the desired recipe and open the instructions.
+   - A returning user can choose the cocktails by category at the top of the page.
    - A returning user can click through recipe cards and check out all the ingredients and methods.
+   - Once the user leaves the recipe on the desktop and tablet devices the recipe automatically collapses.
+   - Once the use opens another recipe card the previous recipe card also collapses.
+   - A returning user can choose to close recipe card on click of the button at the bottom of the recipe card.

 2. As a returning user, I want to be able to rate the recipes.
    - As returning user, can rate the recipe at the bottom of the recipe card by clicking on the star rating.